 – invite or host unregistered guests in the camps

-15. Disqualified participants will not be allowed to continue in the Rally or to stay in the rally camps.
+15. Disqualified participants will not be allowed to continue in the rally or to stay in the rally camps.

-Any person or organization not affiliated with The Real Way to Dakar may not use, copy, alter or modify Real Way to Dakar photographs, graphics, videography or other, similar reproductions or recordings without the advance written permission of an authorized designee from the rally.
+Any person or organisation not affiliated with The Real Way to Dakar may not use, copy, alter or modify photographs, graphics, videography or other, similar reproductions or recordings provided by the rally without the advance written permission of either the Rally Director or the Head of Communication.

-B) Document and technical Requirements - Documents
+B1) Document and technical Requirements - Documents

 1. Every driver must hold and bring a standard and international driving license for the type of the registered vehicle.